preawp/psych-of-selection/README.md

 ## 📌 Project Overview

+### ❓ Research Questions
-Are **ambitious people pickier in dating?**
+- Are **ambitious people** pickier in dating?
-Do **fun-loving people say “yes” more often?**
+- Do **fun-loving people** say “yes” more often?
-Do **highly attractive people reject more dates?**
+- Do **highly attractive people** reject more dates?

 This project explores how **self-perceived personality traits** relate to dating behavior.
-We use real speed dating data to test whether self-assessments influence how open or selective people are — and whether those traits help predict match success.
+Using real-world speed dating data, we investigate whether these traits influence selectivity and match outcomes.

 To begin, we visualized how participants rated themselves.
 Below is the distribution of **self-rated attractiveness** — one of the key traits used in modeling: